-Therefore, buying a CPU cooler that effectively manages thermal output is essential to high performance and an increased overclocking potential, being achieved in a quiet environment.
+Therefore, buying a CPU cooler that effectively manages thermal output is essential to high performance and an increased overclocking potential achieved in a quiet environment.

-The stock coolers that are equipped with the Ryzen 300 and 2000 series processors have moderate overclocking potential.
+The stock coolers equipped with the Ryzen 300 and 2000 series processors have moderate overclocking potential.
 This is still adequate for gaming enthusiasts.
-However, if very high clock speeds are desired, then an aftermarket cooler will be required.
+However, if very high clock speeds are desired, an aftermarket cooler will be required.

-It is essential to thoroughly assess the dimensions of the cooler and the clearance in your case.
-Big air coolers can be a hindrance in cases of tall RAM and VRM heat sinks.
+It is essential to thoroughly assess the cooler’s dimensions and the clearance in your case.
+Big air coolers can be a hindrance in cases of tall RAM, and VRM heat sinks.

 The most effective air coolers are often the noisiest.
-If fan noise is undesired, you will want to consider a cooler that ensures active cooling along with noise reduction.
+If fan noise is undesired, you will consider a cooler that ensures active cooling and noise reduction.
 However, this takes you towards more expensive choices.

 Types of CPU Coolers

-The AIO liquid coolers are the hot cakes in the market these days.
-Their cooling potential is better than air coolers, has marked reduction in noise in comparison to the latter, and has fewer clearance issues.
+The AIO liquid coolers are the hotcakes in the market these days.
+Their cooling potential is better than air coolers, has a marked reduction in noise compared to the latter, and has fewer clearance issues.

-However, the downside is that they are a little expensive and there are chances of leakage of the liquid component.
-Air coolers are relatively inexpensive however they tend to be noisier and have limited cooling potential.
+However, the downside is that they are a little expensive, and there are chances of leakage of the liquid component.
+Air coolers are inexpensive; however, they tend to be noisier and have limited cooling potential.

 While performance is not the only reason, quiet operation is also a key factor, especially in an office environment where fan noise would prove to be disruptive.